The BEST Frisco Texas Pros and Cons for 2025

 2. Traffic Congestion

-3. High Competition for Real Estate
+3. Competitive Real Estate Market

 4. Extreme Weather Conditions